PC quarterly sales plummet, sharpest drop on record

 "Users are finding Windows 8 to offer a compromised experience that doesn't excel either as a new mobile interface or in a classic desktop interface," he said.
 "As a result, many users find a decline in the traditional PC experience without gaining much from new features like touch.
 The result is that many consumers are worried about upgrading to Windows 8, to say nothing of business users who are still just getting into Windows 7."

-Dell Inc DELL.O, roiled by plans to go private, along with rivals Acer Inc (2353.TW) and Asustek (2357.TW), all saw double-digit declines in PC sales.
+Dell Inc, roiled by plans to go private, along with rivals Acer Inc and Asustek, all saw double-digit declines in PC sales.

 (Reporting by Bill Rigby; Editing by Phil Berlowitz and Leslie Gevirtz)